MarcUbb/IR-Controller/README.md

 \mainpage

 This repository contains the software for an infrared controller, the purpose of which is to be able to control devices with an infrared interface using a smartphone.
 You find a more detailed documentation of the project [here](https://marcubb.github.io/IR-Controller/).
+When you successfully connected the device to your local network you can access the UI by typing "irr.local" in your browser.
+Same goes for AP mode, just make sure you are connected to the same network as the device.

 In this guide you find information about following topics: